Hedge Accounting

 Development of formal risk strategies in accordance with IFRS 9

-Finding efficient ways to reduce accounting risks
+Identifying efficient ways to reduce accounting mismatches

 Documentation of risk management and hedge accounting processes